peteroupc/CBOR/docs/PeterO.Cbor.CBORException.md

         string message,
         System.Exception innerException);

-Initializes a new instance of the CBORException class.
+Initializes a new instance of the  class.
 Uses the given message and inner exception.

 <b>Parameters:</b>

- * <i>message</i>: A string object.
+ * <i>message</i>: A text string.

  * <i>innerException</i>: An Exception object.